olpa/motion-capture/README.md

 <br />
 http://gazebosim.org/

-## The status as of September 2016
+## The status as of October 2016

 The tool `mpu` reads the values from the sensor and dumps the values to the standard output.

 The tool `replay-hex-values` reads the values stored in the file.
 To be used for development when the sensor is detached.

 Now I'm understanding that the values from the sensor mean.

+On my system, the sensor starts in the sleep mode and should be activated by the command

+    $ i2cset -y 1 0x68 0x6b 0

 ## Files